BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

 If the service configuration is correct and the sequences are located in `/srv/fastq_repo`, copy de log inside the newly created folder at `/data/ucct/bi/services_and_colaborations/CNM/virology/` and move in.
 Check the `/RAW` folder to verify that symbolic links have been correctly created for all service samples.

 Move to `/ANALYSIS`.
-Configure the `samples_ref.txt` file according to the service requirements (samples, reference genomes, hosts, etc.).
-Check the `lablog_viralrecon` and execute it.
+In case the pipeline is going to use several references, configure the `samples_ref.txt` file according to the service requirements (samples, reference genomes, hosts, etc.).

+> **Note:** In the case of a single reference, the `samples_ref.txt` file configuration can be made during lablog_viralrecon execution, where the required data for its setup will be prompted interactively from the user through the terminal.

+The file shall be structured as follows:

+        SampleID	Reference	Host
+        SampleID	Reference	Host
+        SampleID	Reference	Host
+        ...

+The columns are spaced with a tabulation (this is critical for the proper functioning of the pipeline).
+This file must include all samples to be tested, as well as the references to be used, and the host organism from which the samples have been collected.
+It is possible that the same sample will appear several times, in cases where this sample needs to be analysed with several references.
+This would be an example of a configured `samples_ref.txt` file:

+        SAR00001    MH173047.1  human
+        SAR00001    KX838946.2  human
+        SAR00077    MH173047.1  human
+        SAR00088    MH173047.1  human
+        SAR00099    MH173047.1  human

+Once the `samples_ref.txt` file is set up , check the `lablog_viralrecon` and execute it.

     $ bash lablog_viralrecon